| Among

 to remain independent and mobile, without having to impose

 on family and friends.
+Access to Medical Services.

 It’s not hard to figure out how your odds of surviving